EdwardJamesYoung/GenerativeNetworkModels/docs/understanding-gnms/fitting-gnms.md

 # Fitting Generative Network Models

 The likelihood that a Generative Network Model will produce a particular network is controlled by parameters $\eta$ and $\gamma$ which determine how the distance and affinity transforms, $d$ and $k$, are derived from the distance and affinity matrices, $D$ and $K$.
-As [discussed above](binary-gnms.md#the-binary-generative-network-model), it is very hard to compute in general the likelihood that any given parameter pair (and generative rule) will output a particular weight matrix.
+As [discussed above](binary-gnms.md#the-binary-generative-network-model), it is not generally computationally tractable to compute the likelihood that any given parameter pair (and rule for computing affinities) will output a particular adjacency matrix.
 Instead, the parameters of the GNM are typically fit by generating many networks for each choice of parameters, and asking which choice of parameters produces networks that whose topology most accurately matches that seen in real brain networks.
 This section outlines the fitting procedure by which we determine which parameters give the best match to empirical data.

 ## Kolmogorov-Smirnov Measures of Topological Fit

+The binary GNM aims to produce networks which have the same distributions of topological features as the networks found in real brains.
+Intuitively, this means that betweem the real and synthetic networks, there are an equal number of nodes that are highly or minimially clustered; an equal number of nodes that are highly or minimally connected; and an equal number of connections that are long or short.
+Importantly, topological similarity does not require that it is the same nodes in the real and synthetic network that are, for example, highly clustered.
+Two graphs may therefore have a very high topological similarity while the connection profile of each individual node looks remarkably different.
+Here, we make the notion of topological similarity we have just described rigorous with through the notion of a  distribution function.
+We will then discuss various different node-level features whose distributions we aim to match between real and synthetic networks.

 A [distribution](glossary.md#distribution) describes the collection of values taken by a particular network measure across all elements in a [network](glossary.md#network).
 For instance, the [degree](glossary.md#degree) [distribution](glossary.md#distribution) is the [degree](glossary.md#degree) of each [node](glossary.md#node) in the [network](glossary.md#network), whilst the [edge length](glossary.md#edge-length) [distribution](glossary.md#distribution) is the distance spanned by each [edge](glossary.md#edge) in the [network](glossary.md#network).
-One way of measuring similarity between networks is to measure the similarity between the distributions of various network measures between the networks.
+One way of measuring topological similarity between networks is to measure the similarity between the distributions of various network measures between the networks.

 To compare [distributions](glossary.md#distribution) between synthetic and empirical [networks](glossary.md#network), we use the Kolmogorov-Smirnov (KS) distance between those distributions.
 The KS distance begins with the [cumulative distribution functions](glossary.md#cumulative-distribution-function) for each of the two distributions.
 A cumulative distribution function at a given point is the fraction of values in the [distribution](glossary.md#distribution) that are less than or equal to that point.
 For example, if we have [degrees](glossary.md#degree) of 1, 3, 5, 7, and 9 across five [nodes](glossary.md#node), the CDF at the point 5 would be 0.6, since three out of five values (1, 3, and 5) are less than or equal to 5.
 From the CDF for the synthetic and empirical distribution over network properties, the KS distance can then be computed as the maximum difference between the CDFs. $$
 \mathrm{KS} = \max_x | F_{\mathrm{empirical}}(x) - F_{\mathrm{synthetic}}(x) |